 SG5 was formed to consider how to support programs that use transactional memory (TM), a mechanism proposed to make it easier to write concurrent programs.
 The urgency of this task was increased by the advent of hardware support for transactional memory in commercial processors.
 The Technical Specification for C++ Extensions for Transactional Memory (TM TS) was approved in 2015, but it has not been widely implemented and used.
 Some have expressed concerns about its breadth, and questioned whether all features proposed therein are necessary.
 There is interest in having some support for transactional memory, even if it covers fewer use cases.
-A more incremental approach to adding transactional memory support is likely to be more effective.
-In this spirit, we propose a "lite" version of support for transactional memory.
+A more incremental approach to adding transactional memory support is likely to gain more traction with compiler writers and programmers.
+In this spirit, we propose a "lite" version of support for transactional memory (TM-Lite).
 The idea is to support some important use cases with only a small addition to the language.